jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 * Automatically configure your E810 cards with ZTP.

-As our SNO, we will use a server HPE DL380 with some Intel E810 cards.
-These are pretty new card, that for example, will need latest versions of the traffic simulator.
+The SNO is an HPE DL380 server with different Intel E810 cards.

-The SNO deployment and configuration will be done using [Red Hat ZTP](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.10/html/scalability_and_performance/ztp-deploying-disconnected) (Zero Touch Provisioning).
+We deploy the SNO using [Red Hat ZTP](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.10/html/scalability_and_performance/ztp-deploying-disconnected) (Zero Touch Provisioning).
 Which is based on ACM (Advanced Cluster Management), ArgoCD (to sync a git repository with an Openshift/Kubernetes cluster) and a set of tools called ZTP.
-These tools provide two new CRs, one for defining clusters (Siteconfig) and other for defining policies/configurations (PolicyGenTemplate)
+These tools provide two new CRs, in charge of defining deployments and configurations.

 Finally, with the cluster deployed and the SRIOV cards configured, we will run some tests.

+The tutorial is based on previous work done by [Alberto Losada](https://github.com/alosadagrande/openshift-telco/) and this [Red Hat tutorial](https://access.redhat.com/articles/6969629).
+Here, the main differences are: the hardware used, and the Gitops ZTP workflow for deploying and configuring.

 # Deploy an SNO using ZTP SiteConfig

+If you are familiar with ZTP, you will see that the SiteConfig is pretty usual.
+It just contains the basic configuration to deploy an SNO.

-If you are familiar with ZTP, there is nothing special here.
-We define the SNO with a ZTP SiteConfig.
-If you want to learn more about ZTP you will find more info [here](https://docs.openshift.com/container-platform/4.10/scalability_and_performance/ztp-deploying-disconnected.html)
+If you are not familiar with ZTP, you will find more info [here](https://docs.openshift.com/container-platform/4.10/scalability_and_performance/ztp-deploying-disconnected.html).
+But basically, you can see that SiteConfig defines your cluster deployment.
+Later, ArgoCD and ACM will start the cluster deployment.

 ```yaml
 ---